*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Back in June of 2018, I became a Fundrise investor.
 After the team reached out to me and invited me to become an affiliate, I decided to make my initial investment to test out the platform.

-I ended up going with the Balanced Investing Plan, but they also offer a Supplemental Income and Long Term Growth portfolio.
+I ended up going with the Balanced Investing Plan in the Core Portfolio, but they also offer a Supplemental Income and Long Term Growth portfolio.

 The deposit hit my account on July 2nd and I was officially a Fundrise investor.
 I decided to start out with a $1,000 investment as a barometer to see how this investment worked and performed.
 Personally, I was familiar with the concept of crowdfunded real estate investing, but I wanted to see it in action for myself.

 I earned my first dividend on October 10th 2018 which was the Q3 dividend.
 This was in the amount of $10.16 and I reinvested it via the auto-invest feature, which allows me to earn compound interest.

 I earned my next dividend on January 9th 2019 in the amount of $9.53 which was the Q4 2018 dividend.

 My initial account balance was $1,000 but by the time I had earned my Q4 2018 dividend, my balance was up to $1,044.86 meaning I had earned a return of about 4.5% in 6 months!
 I was very happy with this.